retnrernet/ship-it-to-heroku/readme.md

     `cd to/you/fork-repo`

-4. Install dependencies

-    `npm install`

-3. Clean out all example files in www

-    `gulp clean`

-4. Copy over your static website to the `www` directory, you must have an `index.html` file!
+4. Delete example stuff in the `www` directory, and copy over your website files here.
+You must have an `index.html` file!
 5. Stage your new files and commit your changes!

     `git add --all && git commit -m "Add my own static website"`